liaocyintl/PySlackChatGPT/README.md

 - `app_mention`: a [type](https://api.slack.com/events/app_mention) of event that occurs when a user mentions your app in a channel.
 - `message.channels`: a [type](https://api.slack.com/events/message.channels) of event that occurs when a message is sent to a channel.

+Note: You may need to [Run the Bot](#run-the-bot) first to get a public IP address or Domain.
+Then, you can use the public IP address as the Request URL. (e.g. `http://<public-ip-address>:9999/slack/events`

-Note: if you have no public IP address, you can use [ngrok](https://ngrok.com/) to expose a local server to the internet.
+Hint: if you have no public IP address, you can use [ngrok](https://ngrok.com/) to expose a local server to the internet.

 ![](imgs/README/2023-03-03-14-35-51.png)